 Quick!
 Name your number one wedding fear.
 If you said rain on your wedding day, you're likely in good company.
 Many couples — especially those who plan outdoor affairs — worry nothing more than a mere drizzle could ruin the whole day.

-2. Rain gives you an excuse to cuddle.
+2. Rain gives you an excuse to cuddle

-As Nicole Harris, co-founder of One Last Frog in Southern California, reminds us, "rain is romantic."
+As Nicole Harris, co-founder of One Last Frog in Southern California, reminds us, "Rain is romantic."
 Think of it this way: A light drizzle or a huge downpour will encourage you to cuddle close to your new spouse under the same umbrella — or find fun ways to warm one another up or dry one another off!
-Plus, Harris says, "the patter of the rain on umbrellas and the windows is the sweetest sound you'll hear, and is a sound that is associated with romance."
+Plus, Harris says, "The patter of the rain on umbrellas and the windows is the sweetest sound you'll hear, and is a sound that is associated with romance."

 You can't wait to see your centerpieces, only to find that when you've arrived to your tented reception, they've succumbed to the heat and wilted.
 But that won't happen on a rainy day, says Rhae Adams, owner and lead designer of Found in Nature in Kansas City.
 "Flowers are less likely to wilt in rainy conditions," she says.
 "Overcast skies, cooler temperatures and humidity all generally make flowers happier than sun, heat and dry air."

-4. It'll make for a great story.
+4. A rainy wedding makes for a great story

-Wedding day disasters may not seem funny in the moment, but one day you'll love telling your children — or, heck, anyone who will listen — the epic story of how you battled a big storm on your wedding day to your grandchildren, Samuels says.
+Wedding day "disasters" may not seem funny in the moment, but one day you'll love telling your children — or, heck, anyone who will listen — the epic story of how you battled a big storm on your wedding day to your grandchildren, Samuels says.
 "Everyone loves a good story, and if hurricane winds ripped your wedding arch down or a torrential downpour caused your updo to go south or makeup to melt, you can be the hero of the story that persevered and loved every moment of it, the good, the bad and the ugly."

 What comes at the end of an awful storm?
 "If it rains and the rain stops, the perfect rainbow backdrop can be created," says Harris.
 And, she adds, "it's free of charge, thanks to mother nature."
-Who doesn't love free decor?

 If you suffer from seasonal allergies, the last thing you may want on your wedding day is hot, sunny skies — the perfect conditions to kick your allergies into high gear and turn your nose and eyes red, says Adams.
 "Rain reduces airborne pollen," she explains, "so if it's allergy season, you and your wedding party will feel better."